OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM06_ExcessiveAgency.md

   An LLM agent has access to extensions which include functions that are not needed for the intended operation of the system.
 For example, a developer needs to grant an LLM agent the ability to read documents from a repository, but the 3rd-party extension they choose to use also includes the ability to modify and delete documents.
 #### 2. Excessive Functionality
   An extension may have been trialled during a development phase and dropped in favor of a better alternative, but the original plugin remains available to the LLM agent.
+#### 3. Excessive Functionality
+  An LLM plugin with open-ended functionality fails to properly filter the input instructions for commands outside what's necessary for the intended operation of the application.
+E.g., an extension to run one specific shell command fails to properly prevent other shell commands from being executed.
 #### 4. Excessive Permissions
   An LLM extension has permissions on downstream systems that are not needed for the intended operation of the application.
 E.g., an extension intended to read data connects to a database server using an identity that not only has SELECT permissions, but also UPDATE, INSERT and DELETE permissions.
 #### 5. Excessive Permissions